nitingss11/BellmanFordAlgorithm/README.md

 After that enter the serial number of the vertex around which you need to get the shortest distances

 After pressing enter, you get the desired output

+You also get the amount of time it took to get the answer i.e., time to execute the algorithm